aam051102/ahlgreen-net/views/articles/src/content/openbound-characters.md

 ## Sprite sheet

 If you have read the [assets](./openbound-assets) section, you will already know how the asset definition works.
-This asset, however, is sheet containing several sprites, rather than a single illustration.
+This asset, however, is a sheet containing several sprites, rather than a single illustration.
 Meenah's sprite sheet looks like this:

 ![Meenah's sprite sheet](./images/meenah.png "Meenah's sprite sheet")